outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - definition connections

+      - identify 'probability' as a useful concept to map to problem space:
+        - because of structural similarity in probability structures & problem definition (proportion)
+        - or as a useful method to find a representative subset to avoid trial & error (or combinationatorial) calculation of area

+      - connect concepts of core components ('probability', 'average value', 'sample size', 'data points', 'area') using definitions
+        - this should produce the concept of 'convergence' as sample size variable is changed & average value approaches actual area

+      - definitions of concept interations
         - 'area' is a related concept to 'probability' when:
-        - data points are possible outcomes
+          - data points are mapped to possible outcomes
+          - problem-solving intent is either:
+            - general structure: estimate the proportion of a subset relative to a whole
-        - problem-solving intent is to estimate the probability of a subset of possible outcomes
+              - specific structure: estimate the probability of a subset of possible outcomes relative to all possible outcomes

     - alternate routes to derive formula